dpretet/axi-crossbar/README.md

 - Round-robin fair share
     - Non-blocking arbitration between requesters
     - Priority configurable per master interface
-- Timeout support, configurable per agent interface
 - AXI or AXI4-Lite mode:
     - LITE mode: route all signals described in AXI4-lite specification
     - FULL mode: route all signals described by AXI4 specification
     - The selected mode applies to global infrastructure
-- Masters routing can be defined to restrict slaves access
+- Routing table can be defined to restrict slaves access
     - Easily create enclosed and secured memory map
-    - Useful to save gate count
+    - Dedicate sensitive slaves only to trusted master agents
 - USER signal support
     - Configurable for each channel (AW, AR, W, B, R)
     - Common to all master/slave interfaces if activated